nrcrast/DbdPerkTool/docs/index.md

 If you've installed Dead By Daylight from the Windows Store (why?), then you will have to set the path manually via the Settings tab.

+## Icon Credits
+Credit for Application Icons and the icon at the top of this page goes to HappyClown + Yoinks.
+Please don't hesistate to reach out if my use of your beautiful icons is an issue!

 ## Why does this exist?
 This exists for two reasons: I am an Embedded Developer by trade, and this was a fun opportunity to learn some webbier development while still making a useful Desktop application.
 That's why I chose bloated Electron over something like C#/WPF or JavaFx.
 The second reason is that I'm tired of unzipping Perk packs and dragging them over.
 It's nice to have them all in one place.